Fitness Career Spotlight: David Delgado

 What attracted you to the field of fitness and exercise?

 I grew up playing sports and always had an interest on how the body worked.
-Ultimately, my youngest sister went into physical therapy, which was when I was exposed to the kinesiology field.
-I became interested in helping people at this time.
+When my youngest sister went to physical therapy, I was exposed to the kinesiology field.
+This sparked my interest in helping people through training.

 Your Job Title?